WadeManuel/sistem-manager/README.md

 # Description
-Computer system to manage the activities of an automotive company for an Audi company.
+“Computer system to manage the activities of an automotive company (car sales).

 # Author
 Esmanue Pileta Alayo

 # See example
 https://github.com/WadeManuel/sistem-manager.git

+# Hering
+My phone number is +53 51236256